oskip0906/Mailbot-Gsuite-MCP-Client/README.md

 ### Features

 -   **Natural Language Interface**: Control your Google Workspace with plain English commands.
 -   **AI-Powered Tool Selection**: Uses Google Gemini to intelligently determine which Gsuite tool to use based on request.
 -   **User-Friendly Summaries**: Tool outputs are summarized by the LLM for clarity.
 -   **Tool History**: A side panel shows a history of all tool calls, including inputs, outputs, and time.
 -   **Voice Input**: Supports hands-free operation using the Web Speech API.
 -   **Modern UI**: A sleek, responsive interface with a futuristic theme.
+- **Additional Feature**: Includes a time scheduler for calendar events based on vague descriptions of tasks/events within specified time ranges (not part of the gsuite MCP).

 ### How It Works